abhinavbh08/lucerne_scraping/README.md

 # lucerne_scraping
 Scraping the [lucerne summer festival webpage](https://www.lucernefestival.ch/en/program/summer-festival-22) and storing the data in postgres database system.

-To run the code, run these two commands:
+To run the system, run these two commands:

 `docker-compose up -d db`